SYWu876/MXene-EIS/README.md

-# MXene EIS Analysis (Nano Energy) — Reproducibility Package
+# MXene EIS Analysis — Reproducibility Package

 This repository is a **ready-to-upload** GitHub/Zenodo structure to reproduce the MXene EIS fitting and quantum-branch artifacts (QAOA/VQE–VQA) used in the manuscript.